 It's easy to overlook ad copy when building new creatives.
 Sometimes we get so wrapped up in the design process that we disregard the message itself.

+What is ad copy?
 While design is important, copy drives visitors to your site.
 Whether it's the headline or the call-to-action (CTA), your ad copy needs to be compelling, concise and clear.

 Below are five recommendations to improve your ad copy, and craft a message that turns browsers into buyers.

 As a brand, you only have a few seconds to make an impression.
 A meaningful headline is one of the most critical elements of a successful ad.